MiscellaneousStuff/comp-vis-avhubert/README.md

 2. Personal Dataset (This is a personal dataset used for initial experiments with a mixture of celebrities speaking, with the videos being chosen for the varieties of phonemes expressed during the videos.)
+3. Jordan Peterson Shorts Clip (Shorts clip of Jordan Peterson discussing communism.
+Good clip to use due to variety of phonemes present within the dataset.)